210712-Richard/michael.mcinerney.p1/Project1/src/main/resources/deadlines.md

-Note: "completed" means that the functionality has been implemented and tested.
+**Note**: "completed" means that the functionality has been implemented and tested.

 # Week 1
+**Beans and Tables should be implemented by the end of the week.**

 ## Friday 7/30/2021
 * All Beans and Tables should be implemented.
 * Tables should be added to Database and can correctly be translated to the correct Bean.
 * All data, service, and controller layer classes should be ready to be implemented.

+## Saturday 7/31/2021
+* Flex Day: Take a break from the project.
+Use

 # Week 2
+**Basic Functionality should be completed by the end of the week.**

 ## Sunday 8/1/2021
 * UserDao should be completed
 * DepartmentDao should be completed